11/23/14 Website Update: Various added content

-Please feel free to email photos to me and I am very happy to help identify your birds and tell you more about them - especially the raptors.
+As always, please feel free to email photos to me and I am very happy to help identify your birds and tell you more about them - especially the raptors.
+I have received many great photos over the past few years and always respond to them.
 My email address is in the "Contact Me" tab, written in a way to avoid spam, but requiring a little cut, paste, and editing to reach me.

 How I became addicted to birding

 On an August day after a few months of casual birdwatching, I strolled through a tree stand, not looking for anything in particular, and as I turned my gaze to eye level, saw a Great Horned Owl 15 feet in front of me on a thin wooden post.
 My first thought was that it was an odd place to put a plastic owl, but then it blinked.
 It was that moment that turned a casual activity into an obsession, with a particular fascination with raptors, the hunters of the bird world.
 The beauty and variety of these birds continues to astound me, and watching their behavior in the wild is pure enjoyment for me.

 Now a full-fledged birder, I find myself looking to the sky, often with camera in hand, and choose to share my photos with those who take an interest in our feathered friends.
 That is what this website is all about.
 I hope you enjoy this site.